-In collaboration with The Virginian-Pilot, we offer images from the newspaper’s photographic archives from the 1950s to 2000s.
-The Virginian-Pilot dates to 1865, and in the 1920s, it became one of the first newspapers in the region to create a photography department.
-That department continues to …
+In collaboration with The Virginian-Pilot, the Sargeant Memorial Collection offers images from the newspaper’s photographic archives from the 1950s to 2000s.
+The Virginian-Pilot dates back to 1865, and in the 1920s it became one of the first newspapers in the region to create a photography department.
+The department continues to …